Energy demand and efficiency

 Centre for Research into Energy Demand Solutions (CREDS)

-Leeds plays a major role in leading CREDS, a £19.5m research centre with a vision to make the UK a leader in understanding the changes in energy demand needed for the transition to a secure and affordable, low carbon energy system.
+Leeds played a major role in leading the £19.5m CREDS research centre which aimed to make the UK a leader in understanding the changes in energy demand needed for the transition to a secure and affordable, low carbon energy system.
+Our researchers led the work on ‘Transport and Mobility’, ‘Materials and Products’ and ‘Decarbonisation of Steel’.

 Energy and Sustainable Buildings